GuccioGucci/yoke/README.md

   * PR to support canary releases on EXTERNAL deployments, [here](https://github.com/silinternational/ecs-deploy/pull/231)
 * [noqcks/gucci](https://github.com/noqcks/gucci)
   * PR on enriching shell function to support multiple arguments, [here](https://github.com/noqcks/gucci/pull/30)

+Note that while waiting for some PR to be merged, we're using forks.

 <a name='license'></a>
 # License